Battle of Tehumardi: Aftermath

 The majority of the Germans were able to break through to join the defence of the Sõrve peninsula, but almost 200 men had been lost.
 Captured German soldiers were shot, as happened consistently during the fighting on the island.

 Most of the vehicles were also left behind, including the light tank and a self-propelled FlaK gun.

 The Soviets also suffered about 200 men killed, with an unknown number of wounded.
 The killed included the commander, Major V. Miller.
 At least one tank and several guns were also knocked out.

 The action delayed the Soviet attack on the peninsula, giving the Germans more time to improve their defences.
 But the hard-pressed German forces could ill afford losses in equipment and manpower at this stage of the war.
 After several weeks more of bitter fighting, the Sõrve peninsula, and thereby the entire island of Saaremaa, was evacuated by the Germans on the 23/24 November.

 After the war

 To commemorate the battle, in 1967 the Soviets raised a gigantic, Soviet-style sword-shaped monument made of concrete and dolomite.
 Several massive concrete slabs with names of the fallen Soviets are mounted nearby.
-Most Soviets were buried on the site.